This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 イラン遊牧民の伝統的な住居

-Traditional dwellings of Iranian nomads
+Traditional dwelling of Iranian nomads